petk/awesome-dojo/CONTRIBUTING.md

-# Contributing guidelines to Dojo Awesome
+# Contributing guidelines to Awesome Dojo

-If you decide to contribute this Awesome Dojo repository, please do the following:
+Contributing to this project is very simple.
+You can open an [issue](https://github.com/peterkokot/awesome-dojo/issues).

+Pull requests are welcome as well:

 * Fork a project on GitHub